tuki0918/pixzle/README.md

 ### Input multiple images

-blockSize: `50` (with `--cross-image-shuffle`)

-When processing multiple images with cross-image shuffle enabled, blocks are shuffled across all images.
+With `--cross-image-shuffle`, blocks are mixed across all input images, rather than being shuffled independently within each image.

 | input 1 | input 2 | input 3 |
 |:-------:|:---------------:|:---------------:|